Nico06130/point_at/README.md

-# point_at using realsense instead of OAK-D
+# Point at using Realsense D455